CarloNicolini/carlonicolini.github.io/sections/science/_posts/2026-03-31-PLP-is-inference-time-approximation-of-free-energy.md

 Basin overlap asks whether the system keeps revisiting the same region of reasoning space.
 For diagnosing lack of inferential diversity, the second question is often the one we actually care about.

-Finally, one should remember that $C_2(s)$ is always defined relative to the deployed target distribution.
+Finally, one should remember that $$C_2(s)$$ is always defined relative to the deployed target distribution.
-If the potential $\Phi$ comes from an imperfect judge, then the measured basins are judge-relative basins, not necessarily truth-relative ones.
+If the potential $$\Phi$$ comes from an imperfect judge, then the measured basins are judge-relative basins, not necessarily truth-relative ones.
 But that is not a defect of the formalism.
 It is the correct statement of what the deployed scaffold believes the future landscape looks like. -->